rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to do software benchmarks.
 There are some intriguing similarities.
 Obviously, humans are much more complex than programs and targeted approaches will work better in either domain.
 But it was a fun discussion and one that convinced me even more about the empirical nature of software development.

-So, if programming is mostly experimental and empirical, let's do something unusual and discuss it as such:

-## Programming as empirical process

-This section can be treated as a side note.
-Considering programming as an empirical process provides an opportunity to think a little more about the programming process itself.
-An opportunity I simply can't miss.
-Let's put our empirical hats on and let's discuss what code is bad and what code is good "empirically".
+Why did we settle on using the empirical method in science?
+We do empirical not because we want to but because we have to.
+Empirical is the only way to study the unruly real world.
+Why did we settle on using the empirical method in programming?

+## Why is programming empirical?

+Imperative nature of programming must be a big contributing (root) factor.
+Supply-demand laws and how mathematics is being taught must be a part of it too.
+I will focus on these 2 reasons: nondeterminism and code complexity.
+Nondeterminism immediately brings FP to mind.
+But, let's start with the second.
+An interesting question is how much the empirical nature of programming has to do with arbitrary (artificial) complexity.
+IMO, a lot.
+So before we move on to discuss the human aspect, let's indulge in a short discussion about these 2 topics.

 ### Experimental process and high extraneous loads

-This frames the discussion of empirical in the context of my previous ([_add_blank_target cognitive loads in programming](2022-08-30-code-cognitiveload.html)) post.
+I am framing this in the context of my previous ([_add_blank_target cognitive loads in programming](2022-08-30-code-cognitiveload.html)) post.
 If you have not looked at that post, simply substitute _high extraneous load_ with messy code or complex code.
 I think we are in a position to put a 1 and 1 together: